Don't lie to your friends: Learning what you know from collaborative self-play

 To test this hypothesis, we instantiate the game illustrated in \Cref{fig:framework}, and fine-tune a language model on rollouts from the above multi-agent environment using Reinforced Self-Training~\citep[ReST;][]{gulcehre2023reinforced}.
-Specifically, we sample multi-agent interactions from the environment and fine-tune on sampled rollouts that obtain the highest reward.
-Importantly, the reward is defined only in terms of \emph{task completion} and \emph{task effort}, where we want to achieve high accuracy at minimal cost (i.e., we do not want agents to call tools when they are not needed).
+Specifically, we sample multi-agent interactions from the environment and fine-tune on the rollouts that obtain the highest reward.
+Crucially, the reward is defined only in terms of \emph{task completion} and \emph{task effort}; we want to achieve high accuracy while avoiding unnecessary tool calls.
 The actions of individual agents in the rollout are not prescribed or otherwise explicitly rewarded.
-Note that in this setup all agents share parameters and differ only by their prompt and tool access, and thus only a single model is trained and evaluated in a \emph{single-agent} setup at test time.
-Empirically, on BioASQ~\cite{krithara2023bioasq} and PopQA~\cite{mallen-etal-2023-trust}, two factoid question answering benchmarks where many questions can be answered using the PubMed and Wikipedia corpora respectively, agents trained using CSP become remarkably better at determining precisely when to search, in addition to expressing uncertainty in a more calibrated manner.
-This advantage carries over to two unseen benchmarks: Natural Questions \cite{kwiatkowski-etal-2019-natural} and EntityQuestions \cite{sciavolino-etal-2021-simple}.
+All agents share parameters (they differ by their prompts and tools), and thus only a single model is trained and evaluated in a \emph{single-agent} setup at test time.
+Empirically, on BioASQ~\cite{krithara2023bioasq} and PopQA~\cite{mallen-etal-2023-trust}, two factoid question answering benchmarks that benefit from corpus-specific retrieval, agents trained using CSP become get better at determining precisely when to search, while learning to expressing uncertainty in a more calibrated manner.
+This advantage carries over to two unseen benchmarks.

 In addition to these experiments, we provide a game-theoretic analysis that sheds light on the conditions under which the optimal strategy for collaborative self-play aligns with the goals of calibrated confidence and tool use, providing concrete guidance for the design of collaborative self-play learning scenarios.
-To summarize the paper's contributions: \begin{enumerate}[leftmargin=*,itemsep=1pt] \item We propose a general framework based on collaborative self-play for teaching conversational LM-based agents to be better collaborators when solving tasks. \item In the context of retrieval-augmented QA, we empirically demonstrate that this framework teaches agents to be better selective tool users and to better express their uncertainty. \item We provide a game-theoretic analysis that identifies the conditions under which collaborative self-play can induce efficient tool use and calibrated question answering. \end{enumerate}
+To summarize the paper's contributions: \begin{enumerate}[leftmargin=*,itemsep=0pt] \item We propose a general framework based on collaborative self-play for teaching conversational LM-based agents to be better collaborators when solving tasks. \item In the context of retrieval-augmented QA, we empirically demonstrate that this framework teaches agents to be better selective tool users and to better express their uncertainty. \item We provide a game-theoretic analysis that identifies the conditions under which collaborative self-play can induce efficient tool use and calibrated question answering. \end{enumerate}